-- 8 An interim financial report shall include, at a minimum, the following components: - (a) a condensed statement of financial position;
+- 8 An interim financial report shall include, at a minimum, the following components: - (a) a condensed statement of financial position; - (b) a condensed statement of comprehensive income, presented as either; - (i) a condensed single statement; or - (ii) a condensed separate income statement and a condensed statement of comprehensive income; - (c) a condensed statement of changes in equity;

-- (b) a condensed statement or condensed statements of profit or loss and other comprehensive income; - (c) a condensed statement of changes in equity; - (d) a condensed statement of cash flows; and - (e) selected explanatory notes. - 8A If an entity presents items of profit or loss in a separate statement as described in paragraph 10A of LKAS 1, it presents interim condensed information from that statement.
+- (d) a condensed statement of cash flows; and - (e) selected explanatory notes. - 8A If an entity presents the components of profit or loss in a separate income statement as described in paragraph 81 of LKAS 1, it presents interim condensed information from that separate statement.